 Introduction to the Modern Middle East is an intensive undergraduate level course meeting Core Curriculum learning goals and requiring 25-35 pages per session.
 The classes are a mixture of lectures and discussions.
 Students are expected to come to classes having prepared the reading(s) for the day and ready to discuss them in detail.

 This course fulfills Core requirements CCO, HST or SCL, AHo.

-Spring 2021 taught by Professor Neda Bolourchi synchronously.
+Section 01 taught by Prof. Neda Bolourchi face-to-face.

 Mondays and Wednesdays @ 3:00 PM - 4:20 PM

 Section 02 taught by Prof. Maya Mikdashi face-to-face.